form3tech-oss/interview-accountapi/README.md

 If you encounter any problems running the fake account API we would encourage you to do some debugging first, before reaching out for help.

+## Acceptance Critera
+### Shoulds
-### The solution is expected to
+The finished solution **should:**
-- Be written in Go
+- Be written in Go.
-- Contain documentation of your technical decisions
+- Be a client library suitable for use in another software project.
-- Implement the `Create`, `Fetch`, `List` and `Delete` operations on the `accounts` resource.
-Note that filtering of the List operation is not required, but you should support paging
+- Implement the `Create`, `Fetch`, and `Delete` operations on the `accounts` resource.
 - Be well tested to the level you would expect in a commercial environment.
-Make sure your tests are easy to read.

-#### Docker-compose
- - Add your solution to the provided docker-compose file
- - We should be able to run `docker-compose up` and see your tests run against the provided account API service
+- Contain documentation of your technical decisions.
+- Be simple and concise.
+- Have tests that run from `docker-compose up` - our reviewers will run `docker-compose up` to assess if your tests pass.

-### Please don't
+### Should Nots
+The finished solution **should not:**
-- Use a code generator to write the client library
+- Use a code generator to write the client library.
-- Use (copy or otherwise) code from any third party without attribution to complete the exercise, as this will result in the test being rejected
+- Use (copy or otherwise) code from any third party without attribution to complete the exercise, as this will result in the test being rejected.
 - Use a library for your client (e.g: go-resty).
-Only test libraries are allowed.
+Only test or non-client libraries are allowed (e.g. for UUID types).
-- Implement an authentication scheme
+- Implement an authentication scheme.
 - Implement support for the fields `data.attributes.private_identification`, `data.attributes.organisation_identification`
-  and `data.relationships`, as they are omitted in the provided fake account API implementation
+  and `data.relationships`, as they are omitted in the provided fake account API implementation.
+- Have advanced features, like retries, metrics or tracing.
+- Be a command line client or other type of program - the requirement is to write a client library.
+- Implement the `List` operation.

+> We give no credit for including any of the above in a submitted test, so please only focus on the "Shoulds" above.

 ## How to submit your exercise
 - Include your name in the README.
 If you are new to Go, please also mention this in the README so that we can consider this when reviewing your exercise